xanderfrangos/twinkle-tray/README.md

 - Adds brightness sliders to the system tray, similar to the built-in Windows volume flyout.
 - Seamlessly blends in with Windows 10 and Windows 11.
 Uses your Personalization settings to match your taskbar.
 - Can automatically change monitor brightness depending on the time of day or when idle.
-- Bind hotkeys to adjust the brightness of specifical or all displays.
+- Bind hotkeys to adjust the brightness of specific or all displays.
 - Normalize backlight across different monitors.
 - Control DDC/CI features such as contrast.
 - Starts up with Windows.